Aymz96/It_Jobs_Watch_Data_App/README.md

-# It Job Watch Project Repo & Code
+# It Job Watch Project Repo & Code :banana: :peach: :monkey:

 ### Set Up
 - Firstly you need to install vagrant for your specific machine by heading over to https://www.vagrantup.com/downloads.html.